WATER QUALITY BENEFITS DEMONSTRATED

-Local farmers are setting paddocks aside to demonstrate the water quality benefits possible when soil health is improved through different farming practices.
+Local farmers are setting paddocks aside for farm demo sites to show the water quality benefits possible when soil health is improved through different farming practices.

 Farmers are seeing evidence that healthy soil stores nutrients more efficiently, saving them money and improving the quality of water flowing to the Great Barrier Reef.